-During the financial year, all the shares purchased by the Company were retained as treasury shares and no shares was resold or cancelled.
-As at 31 December 2014, the number of treasury shares was 2,516,000.
+During the financial year, all the shares purchased by the Company was retained as treasury shares and no shares were resold or cancelled.
+As at 31 December 2015, the number of treasury shares was 2,518,000 ordinary shares.

 2. Options or Convertible Securities